Share this

 According to the FBI, more than $209 million in ransomware payments have been paid in the United States in the first three months of 2016 -- up from just $25 million for all of 2015.

-As we all know, information and the ability to access it are the foundation of any business.
-The only way to protect this information is to execute an effective backup solution in your IT environment and make sure you’re ready for any possible threat.
+The only reliable way to protect this information is to implement an effective, well-architected backup solution in your IT environment and make sure you’re ready for any possible threat—from accidental deletions and hardware failures to targeted ransomware attacks and natural disasters.

 To learn more about these ransomware threats and how you can protect yourself, download our whitepaper on Ransomware Prevention.